 - PYFCO voted to start using Photo IDs for all players.
-Starting this year 2017, proof of age will be determined by your child’s Photo ID.
+Proof of age will be determined by your child’s Photo ID.
 Types of Photo ID’s that will be allowed are Photo IDs from the DMV, Military ID’s and Passports.
 Nothing else will be excepted.

 Parents can obtain ID cards for their children under age 15 at any DMV customer service center.
 The cost of a child ID card is $10.00.

 In addition to serving as an identity document, the child’s photograph is stored in DMV’s database.
 If the child becomes missing, DMV can retrieve the image from the database and transmit it to law enforcement anywhere in the U. S.

 Child ID cards expire at the end of the month in which the child was born when the child reaches an age divisible by five (e.g. 5, 10, 15)

 - Require one identity document for the child, such as a birth certificate or passport.
 Use the interactive Document Guide to determine which documents you will need to bring to DMV, or refer to “Acceptable Documents for Obtaining a Driver’s License or Photo ID Card” (DMV 141).

 - The parent must certify the child’s identity and residency using the Identification Card Application for Minors (DL5).